TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/10Template/Index.md

 # TYPO3 Step-By-Step Guide Template

 *This template includes writing instructions {in curly brackets} and boilerplate text that you can customize with your own text.
 The [step-by-step contributor’s guide](../20ContributorGuide/Index.md) explains each section in detail, and includes example text for each section.
-Search through the existing guides before you start - your guide might already exist!*
+Search the [Guide Registry](../../80GuidesRegistry/Index.md) before you start - your guide might already exist!*

 ## Title